hg202/final_hw5_hg2596/final_hw5_hg2596.md

-Since effect size is impacted by how far the mean estimates are from the ‘true’ mean of ‘0’, this graph shows as the true means gets farther away, the effect size increases which increases the power (the probability of rejecting the null hypothesis).
+Since effect size is impacted by how far the mean estimates are from the ‘true’ mean of ‘0’, this graph shows as the true means gets farther away, the **effect size increases** which **increases the power** (the probability of rejecting the null hypothesis).
+The graph also shows that around true mean value of **5 and 6**, the power of the test doesn’t change as much because **once you’ve reached a certain effect size** it’s almost certain that your power for the test will be very high, leading you to reject.

 # Graph 2